|

 "What a smooth customer," Marion muttered, and all present

-brave."
 She turned to Foyle.
-"I'm taking her to
+"I'm taking her to lunch."

 "It's quite a bit early for lunch," Sam observed.

-nodded at Lieutenant Steed, and they headed for the door.
-Sam
+back, nodded at Lieutenant Steed, and they headed for the

-looked Marion up and down as they walked.
-"You're
+door.
+Sam looked Marion up and down as they walked.

-nothing.
-Let me tell you about the time I was the prisoner of a
+was nothing.
+Let me tell you about the time I was the

-Turkish warlord.
-The old battleaxe who ran his harem,
+prisoner of a Turkish warlord.
+The old battleaxe who ran

-thing or two about tying people up, and she hated foreigners.
-Anyway, it
+knew a thing or two about tying people up, and she hated foreigners.

 The door closed and Foyle and Steed could hear no more.